 - Learn about technical theatre, including lights, sound, scenography, set, direction, and stage management

-- Practice your new skills in brand new facilities, kitted out with studios, lighting rigs, and video and music suites and scene shop (for constructing set pieces)
+- Practise your skills in a black box theatre and modern facilities, kitted out with studios, lighting rigs, video and music suites and scene shop (for constructing set pieces)

-- Take part in making a range of productions, including physical theatre, fringe theatre, applied theatre, and promenade performance
+- Take part in a variety of productions, including physical theatre, fringe theatre, applied theatre and promenade performance

 - Be taught and inspired by internationally recognised teaching staff and benefit from their expertise and experience in the industry

-- Get professional input from local theatres as you create your own theatre company
+- Get valuable input from local theatre professionals as you create your own theatre company

-- Get insight from guest speakers about their experiences in the world of theatre production
+- Have insight from guest speakers about their experiences in the world of theatre production

 Careers and opportunities

-What jobs can you do with a drama degree?
+Jobs you can do with a drama and performance degree

 After your second year, you can do a year-long placement year in the industry.
-This lets you put your knowledge and skills to work, while developing links in the industry.
+This lets you put your knowledge and skills to work, while developing professional links and building your network.

-Previous students have taken placement years at Walt Disney World Resort in Florida, as attractions cast members, for example.
+Previous students have taken placement years at Walt Disney World Resort in Florida, as attractions cast members.